Yes! You can get course credit to do research through an independent study. Some majors even require it.

 Ranges from one to three credits and generally requires six to 12 hours of work each week.
 This varies and the schedule is flexible.

-This is a graded course, so you may have to submit a paper or a report, or make a presentation, so your professor has something to grade.
+This is a graded course, so you may have to submit a paper or a report, or make a presentation.
 This varies and is decided between you and your mentor.

 How to Start